Prince William Augustus, Duke of Cumberland

 by Susan Flantzer © Unofficial Royalty 2016

 Fans of Diana Gabaldon‘s novels of The Outlander series and the television series of the same name know that the Battle of Culloden in 1746 resulted in a decisive defeat of the Jacobite forces that wanted to restore the heirs of Roman Catholic Stuart King James II of England/ VII of Scotland to the throne.
-Prince William Augustus, Duke of Cumberland was the commander of the British troops at the Battle of Culloden and is known by the nicknames “The Butcher of Culloden” and “Butcher Cumberland.”
+Prince William Augustus, Duke of Cumberland was the British troops commander at the Battle of Culloden and is known by the nicknames “The Butcher of Culloden” and “Butcher Cumberland.”

 Prince William Augustus was born at Leicester House in London, England on April 26, 1721.
 He was the second son and the fifth of the eight children of King George II of Great Britain and Caroline of Ansbach who were the Prince and Princess of Wales at the time of his birth.
 His paternal grandfather King George I was the current British monarch.
 Specific christening information is unknown, but it seems his godparents were his paternal aunt Sophia Dorothea and her husband Friedrich Wilhelm I, King in Prussia.